This item is 5 years and 0 month old; some content may no longer be current.

 Choosing a progestogen: For women requiring combined oestrogen + progesterone MHT, this can be prescribed as:

-• An oestrogen tablet or patch with a separate formulation of oral progestogen – provides greater dose control than combination formulations (fully funded options available).
+• An oestrogen tablet, patch or gel with a separate formulation of oral progestogen – provides greater dose control than combination formulations (fully funded options available).
 The oral progestogen may be taken cyclically* or continuously (Figure 1).

-• An oestrogen tablet or patch with a levonorgestrel intrauterine system (Mirena – fully funded) – provides progestogen without having to use an oral formulation; this option also provides contraception for women who may still become pregnant
+• An oestrogen tablet, patch or gel with a levonorgestrel intrauterine system (Mirena – fully funded) – provides progestogen without having to use an oral formulation; this option also provides contraception for women who may still become pregnant

 • A combination oestrogen + progesterone formulation; cyclical and continuous formulations available (partly funded)